All Episodes

 We had his computer, but we couldn't search his computer.

-The probable cause uh uh requirement was not met.
+The probable cause requirement was not met.

-You see, the libs demand that we follow the FISA court.
+You see, the Libs demand that we follow the FISA court.

 We followed the FISA court in this case, and look what happened.